A maverick combined the ‘Friends’ theme with Steve Reich’s Clapping Music and it’s intense

 14 May 2021, 17:41 | Updated: 14 May 2021, 20:06

 Two iconic musical claps – in one stressful, rhythmic marriage.

 Skip to just over 20 years later, and the inception of The Rembrandts’ iconic theme song for Friends, ‘I’ll Be There for You’, which in turn became one of the late 1900s’ seminal songs.

 For years, people have been mucking around with the TV theme’s famous clap clap clap clap.

 So, one guy – Adam O'Dell – decided it was high time for a bit of clapping crossover.

 The Friends Theme but it's Clapping Music by Steve Reich

-The composer’s objective when he wrote the work was to create a piece that could be performed by two musicians without instruments, using only their hands to create the sound.
+Reich’s objective when he wrote the Clapping Music was to create a piece that could be performed by two musicians without instruments, using only their hands to create the sound.

-But what looks like a fairly simple musical phrase soon turns into a bit of a headache as performers must gently phase two iterations of the same pattern until they become out of synch, then finally arrive back in perfect unison many repetitions later.
+But what looks like a fairly simple musical phrase soon turns into a headache, as performers must gently phase two iterations of the same pattern until they become out of synch, before finally arriving back in perfect unison many repetitions later.

 And now we know how it sounds when TV’s favourite audience participation moment morphs into the American minimal master’s deceptively challenging canon.